dynamox-s-a/developer-challenges/front-end-challenge.md

 In maintenance industry, vibration analysis plays a main role.
 These technique uses physical quantities like acceleration, velocity and diplacement to find evidences that help predict occurence of faults or degradations in machines.

-The page that displays this information in Dynapredict, the asset condition monitoring platform of Dynamox, is vital and holds a design pretty much like [these](https://www.npmjs.com/package/json-server).
+The page that displays this information in Dynapredict, the asset condition monitoring platform of Dynamox, is vital and holds a design pretty much like [these](https://www.figma.com/file/QxUZkTUIzQA7cvyiMvVyxK/Front-end---Teste?type=design&node-id=1001%3A3&mode=design&t=JLnbGmQJcSlnYYE2-1).

 1 - Data Stories
 1. [ ] Use the data available in (./response.json) as a model for the responses.
 Mock your back-end using a package like [json-server](https://www.npmjs.com/package/json-server).

 2 - Front-end stories
-1. [ ] Plot Build an interface following our [figma design](https://www.npmjs.com/package/json-server).
+1. [ ] Use the fimga to build an interface and display the required information.

-1. [ ] Develop an integrated cursor as i hover through the plots.
+1. [ ] Develop an integrated cursor between the plots, that render a vertical line and displays a tooltip over the hovered point.
+[Check out](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/demo/synchronized-charts) to view a sample of this kind of feature.

 3 - Technical requirements
 We encourage using our stack tools to make the challenge resemble your everyday tasks.
 The choice of remaining tools is at your discretion.